bcaro/wifilightV2-doc/docs/en_US/tuya.md

 The following equipment is compatible but the list is not exclusive and will be completed based on user feedback.
 - MoesHouse gateways, BENEXMART
 - Lidl SilverCrest Smart Home gateway
-- all Tuya / Zigbee gateways are normally compatible, there has not yet been a return from an incompatible gateway.
+- all Tuya/Zigbee gateways are normally compatible, there has not yet been a return from an incompatible gateway.
 - Vima lock (but not MiHome)
-the plugin cannot open / close because the lock is not intended to do so, but it can know the last key used
+the plugin cannot open/close because the lock is not intended to do so, but it can know the last key used
 - TYZS2 temperature and humidity sensor
 full operation
 - Hessway thermostatic head